ovace/art/quotes.md

 # Quotes

+Live as if you were to die tomorrow.
+Learn as if you were to live forever. -- Gandhi.

+A dictatorship is like a snake.
+If you put your foot on its tail as you do it, it will just bite you and no body will be helped.
+You have to strike the head. -- World at war, 1973, ep.
+16.

 Sell a man a fish, he eats for a day, teach a man how to fish, you ruin a wonderful business opportunity. http://stackoverflow.com/users/76722/phresnel attributes it to Karl Marx.

 The death of one man is a tragedy, the death of millions is a statistic.